Custom Ranch Floor Plan Library

 Also known as ADA or accessible design, Universal Design is based on a set of principles for accessible home design.
 At the most basic level, accessible home design makes a home more comfortable and convenient for every member of the family, at every stage of life.

 Building a custom home allows you to incorporate accessible design elements wherever they are needed, meaning your floor plan is accessible for family members with limited mobility and/or sight differences and continues to serve people as they age.

 Hibbs Homes has experience working with certified-age in place designers to build homes focused on energy-efficiency and Universal Design principles so our clients could retire in their home and stay there safely and comfortably as they age.
 Other clients have built homes with some basic accessible design features, such as multiple master bedrooms, to accommodate multiple generations and plan ahead for their own needs as they age.
 The extent to which you include accessible design in your custom home is entirely up to you.

 Whether you're planning to build a home with a modern-industrial style, transitional, modern farmhouse, or modern contemporary, our custom home building team is here to help you make the design choices that will bring your dream home to life.
 Atrium ranch and ranch-style homes lend themselves to a variety of architectural styles, and in working with a custom home builder your options are only limited by your imagination.

-Hibbs Homes has won the Custom Home of the Year Award from the St Louis Home Builders Association multiple years in a row, and both our 2019 and 2021 winning homes were contemporary atrium ranch homes we built in St Louis, MO.
+Hibbs Homes has won the Custom Home of the Year Award from the St Louis Home Builders Association multiple years in a row, and both our 2019 and 2021 Custom Home of the Year winners were contemporary atrium ranch homes built in Town and Country, MO.